brevzin/cpp_proposals/xxxx_relax_constexpr/relax-constexpr.md

 # Proposal

-Strike [dcl.constexpr]{.sref}/6 and the example following it, in its entirety:
+Strike [dcl.constexpr]{.sref}/6 and the example following it, in its entirety, along with the second sentence in /7:

 ::: bq
 ::: rm